ssibitz/UDemyCrawler/README.md

 ## ***Features***
 - Log into your UDemy account by using your email/password as on the website
 - Showing a simple view of "My learning"
-- Simple user settings
+- Simple user settings which also allows to automatically download/unzip latest version of FFMPEG
-- By clicking on a course the course will be downloaded.
+- By clicking on a course the course will be downloaded:<br/>
+ All <b>non protected</b> videos and articles as html files will be downloaded
 - Download can be canceled and resumed later
 - Generate a playlist with all videos
-- Generate an overview page of all downloaded courses as html
 - Combine all videos of a course into one video - so its easier to view on eg a TV over a NAS